manjushreesusheelendramn-web/business-financial-analysis-python/README.md

 ## Project Report

-A detailed report explaining the project, workflow, algorithm, and sample output is included as **Project_Report.pdf**.
+A detailed report explaining the project, workflow, algorithm, and sample output is included in the pdf.